OpenLogos

 available and freely redistributable under reasonable conditions.

-Group Business Software AG, the owners of Logos, bases its interpretation of the GPL on the Free Software
+Software AG, the owners of Logos, bases its interpretation

 Foundation's Frequently Asked Questions.